sevenval/flat-docs/cookbook/test-templates.md

 We have only tested one specific input.
 Let's provide another test with different input data, such as a `GET` request or one without the `data` query parameter.
 This will reveal a serious bug in our code!

 You can copy the test to another file for the `GET` case.
-If you think, those variants are closely related, you can also add more test-code after the `<assert>` in our `tests/test-request-tpl.xml` like this:
+If you think those variants are closely related, you can also add more test-code after the `<assert>` in our `tests/test-request-tpl.xml` like this:

 ```xml
 <flat-test>